ber0i/e-SparX/README.md

 ### Reusing a Pipeline Fast

 You can download all artifacts from a pipeline to your files directly, using the Python method `init_pipeline` or the CLI command `esparx-pipeline-init`.
 Check their docstring for more details.

-> **NOTE**: The current links to artifacts on GitLab will not work in the download process, as a Login is required to see the code on GitLab.
-You will be informed about this when executing the method.
-This will not break the function and you will safely download the remaining artifacts.

 ### User Management and "Safety"